 Once a flea infestation occurs, it might get out of hand quickly.
 A female flea can lay 50 eggs per day.
 Here are 5 common signs of a flea infestation.

 1- Fleabites on your skin

-Your legs and feet are most prone to fleabites and fleas can only jump a few inches – 7 to be exact, though as jeff would say “some might be like the Michael Jordan of fleas.”
-A fleabite is different from mosquito bite as it’s surrounded by red halos.
+Your legs and feet are most prone to flea bites and fleas can only jump a few inches – 7 to be exact, though as jeff would say “some might be like the Michael Jordan of fleas.”
+A fleabite is different from mosquito bites as it’s surrounded by red halos.
 You could also get a rash and the area around the bite could swell.
-Some people might have severe allergic reaction from fleabites.
+Some people might have a severe allergic reactions from fleabites.
 So it’s best to get the Flea Assassin on the Job

 When living in a home infested with fleas, expect them to land on you in search of blood.
 Seeing small bites on your skin are a clear indication that your home is heavily infested.
 Examine your pets closely and see if you can spot the parasites.

 When your pet is scratching aggressively, you know it’s a flea infestation in your home and on your pet, because those scratches are also putting eggs and adult fleas into your home.

 These pesky bloodsuckers make their habitat in the head, neck, and other hard-to-reach areas.
 If you notice your pet scratching in these areas, it’s a clear sign of an infestation.

 Sometimes, pets can lick or bite in addition to scratching the infested area.

 3- Your pet has red patches of skin

 A flea infestation can become a nuisance for your pet.
 You may notice rashes and lesions in the infested areas.
 If you observe closely, you may see red patches of skin.